-There are various types of car insurance, but knowing the differences between liability and full coverage can help you determine which is best for your situation.
+There are various types of car insurance, but understanding the differences between liability and full coverage can help you determine which coverage is right for you.

-Liability car insurance is the minimum required coverage to operate a vehicle and covers bodily injuries and property damage to others during an accident.
+Liability car insurance is the minimum required coverage to operate a vehicle and covers bodily injuries and property damage you cause to others during an accident.

 Full coverage includes liability coverage, collision and comprehensive coverage.
 It may also include personal injury protection, uninsured/underinsured motorist coverage and medical payments coverage.